The Ten Best Selling Songs in Austria in 2004

 2 Mama Ana Ahabak - Christina Stürmer

-I don't think anyone expected the follow up to a talent search show participant's pop rock debut single to be heartbreaking, daring comment on the Iraqean war told from the perspective of a young Iraqean child that does not understand what is going on around, asking her mother, who runs away with her, what those shooting stars (jets) are and where the thunder (bombs) comes from.
-The last few lines, also aimed at the mother, of the third verse are gut wrenching "Why don't you say anything anymore?
+I don't think anyone expected the follow-up to a talent search show participant's pop-rock debut single to be a heartbreaking, daring comment on the Iraq war.
+It's told from the perspective of a young Iraqi child who does not understand what is going on around her, asking her mother, who is running away with her, what those shooting stars (jets) are and where the thunder (bombs) comes from.
+The last few lines of the third verse, also aimed at the mother, are gut-wrenching: "Why don't you say anything anymore?
 Why are your eyes empty?
 Say, is this my fault?
-I'm sorry".
+I'm sorry."
 Ouch.
 Very much ouch.

 3 Dragostea Din Tei - Haiducii